IpshitaP18/EmailSpam/README.md

 { "emails": ["email #1 text", "email #2 text"] }
 ```

-## Gmail Integration
-`backend/gmail_bot.py` handles Gmail OAuth flow (creates `token.pickle` after auth) and uses the Gmail API to read messages, classify them via the trained model, then optionally add labels or move to spam.

-Be careful when using move/label features on a live account — test on a secondary account or enable only labeling first.

 ## File Structure

 - `backend/` — Flask app, spam classifier, Gmail bot, models, and data
 - `frontend/` — demo UI (static HTML/JS/CSS)
 - `README.md` — this file

-## Screenshots
-Add screenshots to the `screenshots/` folder.
-Recommended images:
-- `screenshots/demo-classify.png` — frontend classify flow
-- `screenshots/gmail-actions.png` — example Gmail message moved/labeled

-## Deployment Notes
-- For production, run Flask behind a WSGI server (Gunicorn or Waitress on Windows) and secure your OAuth credentials.

-## Proposed Cleanup (review before deletion)
-I recommend reviewing and confirming deletions before they are applied.
-Candidates for removal (common generated files or redundant docs):

-- `backend/gmail_scan_history.json`, `backend/gmail_scan_status.json`, `backend/gmail_status.json` — runtime state files that are generated; safe to delete if you want a clean repo.
-- `start.sh`, `start.bat` — convenience scripts; keep if you want quick start scripts.
-- Any `.pyc` or `__pycache__` folders — safe to delete (generated files).

-Do you want me to remove the generated JSON state files and any `__pycache__` folders now?
-Reply yes to proceed and I'll delete only those safe-to-remove files.

-## Contributing
-Feel free to open issues or PRs.
-If you add new datasets, please note provenance and licensing.

-## License
-Add a license file (e.g., MIT) if you want to publish this project publicly.

----

-If you'd like, I can: generate a more detailed architecture diagram file, commit a minimal `.gitignore` (to ignore `token.pickle`, `*.pkl`, `__pycache__`), and safely delete runtime JSON files now — tell me which of these to proceed with.